 There are, however, other ways you can assist under our direction

-in a phone tree, or filling water trucks or bladder bags.
+a phone tree, or filling water trucks or bladder bags.
+Please respect

-consider contributing to the district with a donation.
+contributing to the district with a donation.
 Our budget does not

 cover all of our special item needs, or even all of our standard

 operating expenses.
 Buy one of our fundraising T-shirts, or send

 in a little extra money for truck fuel - this support allows the

 purchase of non-budgeted equipment needs that we cannot otherwise